Expansion of Applicable Sequences of Precise IQ Engine (PIQE)

 Figure 4 shows Brain Axial b0 images and isoDWI of Spin Echo EPI-DWI sequences.
 The standard protocol was acquired with TR/TE = 5700/75 ms, echo train spacing (ETS) = 0.9 ms, Bandwidth = 1302 Hz, b-value = 0 and 1000 in 3-axis, acquisition matrix =160, and the number of acquisitions (NAQ) = 3, while the fast protocol was scanned with TR/TE = 4603/75 ms, ETS = 0.7 ms, Bandwidth = 1953 Hz, b-value = 0 and 1000 in 3-axis, acquisition matrix = 128, and NAQ = 1.
 Therefore, the scan time is 92 s for the standard protocol, and 42 s for the fast protocol by reducing matrix size and NAQ.

 In both standard and fast of NONE × 2, Gibbs ringing artifacts can be observed because single shot EPI-DWI is acquired with small matrix size to shorten the scan time and/or EPI readout duration.
 In LPF × 2, the Gibbs ringing artifacts are reduced, but image blurring occurs.
-Standard PIQE × 3 shows the highest sharpness and denoising effect while suppressing Gibbs artifacts better than the others.
+Standard PIQE × 3 shows the highest sharpness and denoising effect, while suppressing Gibbs artifacts better than the others.
 Fast PIQE × 3 also shows better or equivalent image quality compared to Standard LPF × 2 in terms of sharpness, SNR and the ringing artifacts.

 These results show that PIQE can successfully improve image quality in terms of sharpness, denoising, and artifact reduction for Spin Echo, Field Echo and EPI as well.
 Also, these results demonstrate that PIQE can be used for both achieving high-resolution reconstruction and short time acquisition with preserving structural details and reducing noise and Gibbs artifacts.